kader009/nosql-statar-template/readme.md

-## This is a latest nosql statar for personal use only
+## This is a latest nosql stastar for personal use only